LydellJones/My_Projects/README.md

 # My_Projects
- This has all the projects i've worked on so far.
+ This has all the projects i've worked on so far that are important to me.
 Some may or may not be complete.
 A label distinguishing them will be coming soon....
  More will be added as i come across my project files.
  # Qwasar Projects
  For the Qwasar projects, I learned by doing reasearch in order to solve various prompts